18F/handbook/docs/03-policies/security.md

 Web administrator account holders (Drupal, CiviCRM or other) must also:

 - Be familiar with how to maintain configuration security as described in Drupal's [securing your site](http://drupal.org/security/secure-configuration) page.
-- After changing site permissions, the site must be tested by logging in as a user with each affected role and ensuring that access is limited correctly.
+- Test the site after changing site permissions, by logging in as a user with each affected role and ensuring that access is limited correctly.
-- After changing settings affecting content/data access control, the site must be tested to ensure the settings are correct.
+- Test the site to ensure settings are correct after changing settings affecting content/data access control.
-- The use of PHP in the web administration interface is strongly discouraged (as this code is harder to find and hence audit).
+- Avoid the use of PHP in the web administration interface when at all possible (as this code is harder to find and hence audit).
 - Respect the privacy of site users, avoiding accessing personal data such as private messages.

 Developers and themers working on the site codebase (and committing code to Git) must also: